Quick Start Guide

 {"status":"success","count":1,"type":null,"results":["Hello World","Hello World!"]}

 The above is an API call to our Echo API.
-The endpoint is useful for getting going, including making sure your code handles validation and exception errors.
-We suggest coming back to this API once you are deeper into integrating.
-For now, on with the Quick Start!
+This endpoint is useful for getting started, including ensuring your code handles validation and exception errors.
+We suggest returning to this API once you're deeper into integrating.
+For now, let's continue with the Quick Start!

 Normally, you would create the authentication HTTP header programmatically.
-However, if you paste the above URL into your favorite web browser's address bar, you can put your appId
+However, if you paste the above URL into your web browser's address bar, you can enter your appId and appKey in the username and password fields of the Basic Authentication dialog when it appears.
+If it works, you'll get JSON back!

 {